Prohibited and restricted activities in parks

 - rock climbing (cliffs at Kangaroo Point Cliffs Park only).

-Slacklining is a restricted activity in Council parks and is not permitted unless supported with a Park Use Consent.
-Council consent can be obtained by submitting an online park consent/booking application form.
+Slacklining is a restricted activity in Council parks.
+Council does not permit this activity unless supported with a park use consent.
+You can obtain Council consent by submitting an online park consent/booking application form.

 Mountain bike riding is permitted on designated trails in: